ayednaber/Learning_React.js/tenzies_game/README.md

 is clicked, it will run the `setDice()` function from our useState, and assign it to our function `allNewDice()`.

+### Changing Die from Integer Array to Objects
+The motive behind this change is that each dice will not only have a number assigned to it, but also, we need to know whether or not it will be **marked**.
+Therefore, this change will be reflected in `App.js`.
+The object will contain the following properties:
+- `value`: which will hold the random number
+- `isHeld`: a boolean value indicating if it is held/marked.

+**Problem with Key:** Usually in React, when mapping elements, there must be a key value, and therefore, since we are not importing data from an API, then we can use a dependency called *nanoid*.
+Installed using `npm install nanoid`.
+This can help generating a random ID for each of our die objects.
+We assign an id using `id = nanoid()`.
+As simple as that.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).